Tuneiverse

 Final Design

-I had an idea of how I wanted the project to work starting out, but when I used AI, it allowed me to try out new ideas and possibilities that I didn’t understand how to do myself.
-I was excited to see the project work just the way I had pictured it in my head, but I couldn’t help but feel like my lack of knowledge about the code the AI created was diminishing the project’s overall quality.
+I was excited to see the project work just the way I had pictured it in my head, but I couldn’t help but feel like my lack of knowledge about certain pieces of code the AI wrote was diminishing the project’s overall quality.
 I like to have complete control over my projects, and much of the time while generating code it felt more like I was wrangling the AI to try to make it produce the right code instead of working on what really mattered, which was the design.
 Of course, I put a substantial amount of effort into the design, but I spent so much time waiting for code to generate or working through code errors that I felt like my role as a designer started to take a back seat.

 Like my portfolio?